Implementation:

 • (3.1) Prioritize Corridor Improvements

-Chapter 9 – Transportation and Mobility
+Chapter 9 – Transportation & Mobility

 • Goal 3.
 Integrate Transportation and Land Use to Support Mobility and Placemaking